stripe/stripe-react-native/README.md

 #### Android

-- Minimum SDK version is `21`
+Android 5.0 (API level 21) and above

 #### iOS

-- Minimum deployment target is `11.0`
+Compatible with apps targeting iOS 11 or above.

-For iOS you need to run `pod install` in your `ios` directory to install the native dependencies.
+You'll need to run `pod install` in your `ios` directory to install the native dependencies.

 ## Usage example